The guide you need to get stronger, be faster, and improve your Rugby game.

-If you’re looking to increase your rugby strength, size and power, then you need to be following a specific training programme.
-However, most programmes out there will prescribe a weight that you should be lifting – which may not be suitable for you.
+If you’re looking to increase your rugby strength, size, and power, then you need to be following a specific training program.
+However, most programs out there will prescribe a weight that you should be lifting – which may not be suitable for you.

 With the Rugby Strength Workout Plan, we want to put you in charge and give you a framework to use so that you can achieve your goals safely and effectively.
-As long as you stick to the following guidelines then you will ensure you minimise your risk of injury and maximise your results.
+As long as you stick to the following guidelines then you will ensure you minimize your risk of injury and maximize your results.

 We always recommend “too light” versus “too heavy” to build your technique first.
 It is a lot easier to finish a set feeling it was too light and increase it for the next set, rather than selecting a heavyweight and executing the exercise with poor technique or not completing the target sets and reps.

-If you want to get bigger, faster and stronger, we recommend taking this approach for at least the first week of Rugby Strength Workout Plan programme and for any rugby strength exercises you are unfamiliar with.
+If you want to get bigger, faster, and stronger, we recommend taking this approach for at least the first week of the Rugby Strength Workout Plan program and for any rugby strength exercises you are unfamiliar with.

 When Should I Increase the Weight?

-Now that you have completed a few sessions and are happy with your ‘starting weights’ you may be wondering when and how to progress?
+Now that you have completed a few sessions and are happy with your ‘starting weights’ you may be wondering when and how to progress.
 Before you increase the resistance of an exercise you should be at the top end of the rep range.
-For example, the programme prescribes; Dumbbell Shoulder Press for 3 sets of between 8-12 repetitions.
+For example, the program prescribes; Dumbbell Shoulder Press for 3 sets of between 8-12 repetitions.

 So, if you are ready to increase the weight you are using.
 How much weight should you add?

 You should always add the minimum amount of weight you can, even if you think you can lift more.
 The minimum amounts will lead to more consistent progress.